UniCredit rules out sale of HVB, no comment on Pioneer

 MILAN Italy's biggest bank by assets, UniCredit SpA (CRDI.MI), ruled out on Monday a possible sale or listing of its German unit HVB, while declining to comment on a press report it is considering those options for asset manager Pioneer.

-Late on Sunday, the Financial Times reported that UniCredit was considering putting up for sale or floating Pioneer, valued at over 2 billion euros (1.6 billion pounds), as early as next year.
+Late on Sunday, the Financial Times reported that UniCredit was considering putting up for sale or floating Pioneer, valued at over 2 billion euros ($2.8 billion), as early as next year.

 In the same article, the British newspaper said the bank was also considering similar moves for HVB further down the line.